Datasets

 LBRY is a blockchain-based, peer-to-peer file-sharing and payment network.
 It was founded in 2015 and served as the foundation for decentralized platforms like social networks and video sharing platforms.
 One of its founders described it as the most censorship-resistant system to ever exist.
 It was shut down in 2023 following a lawsuit brought by the SEC for selling unregistered securities.

 Odysee, a subsidiary of LBRY, is a fringe decentralized alternative to YouTube and has emerged as the LBRY successor.
-White supremacists and other extremists have naturally found a home at Odysee due to its stance on moderation.
+White supremacists and other extremists have found a home at Odysee due to its stance on moderation.

-Odnoklassniki (OK), or “Classmates” in Russian, is a social media network founded in 2006.
+Odnoklassniki (OK), or "Classmates" in Russian, is a social media network founded in 2006.
 For the first few years of its existence, OK was the most popular website in Russia.
 In 2010, OK merged with VK and monopolized the Russian social media landscape.
 Like many other datasets, OK has little to no content moderation.
-The Texas man who killed 8 in a mass shooting in 2023 had previously posted neo-Nazi content to the platform.
+A Texas man who killed 8 in a mass shooting in 2023 had previously posted neo-Nazi content to the platform.

-Parler is an American alt-tech microblogging social network.
+Parler is an American microblogging social network.
 Temporarily shuttered in April 2023 following an acquisition, Parler has reemerged as a place for maximal free speech and little content moderation.
 Parler is known as one of the primary social networking sites used to coordinate the January 6th storming of the US Capitol.

 TikTok is a social media platform that allows users to create, share, and discover short-form videos.
 The app was developed by the Chinese tech company ByteDance and was launched in September 2016 under the name Douyin in the Chinese market.
 It was later released internationally as TikTok in September 2017.

 Founded in 2006, Vkontakte (VK) is a Russian social networking site.
 VK is based out of Saint Petersburg and considered to be the Russian Facebook.
 It was originally founded by the founders of Telegram and is still one of the most popular websites in Russia.
 It has light content moderation and loose enforcement on policy-violating content.
-In 2021, VK’s parent company (VK Group) sold majority ownership to Gazprom, effectively making VK a state-run company.
+In 2021, VK's parent company (VK Group) sold majority ownership to Gazprom Media, effectively making VK a state-run company.

-Wimkin is an American alt-tech social network founded in 2017.
+Wimkin is an American social network founded in 2017.
 It promotes itself as a free speech alternative to traditional social media and the user experience is seen as a combination of Twitter and Facebook.
-Wimkin was pulled from major app stores in January of 2021 following calls to violence relating to the storm on the Capitol.
-The platform has since returned and maintains its lax policies on content moderation, describing itself as “100% Uncensored Social Media”.
+Wimkin was pulled from major app stores in January of 2021 following calls to violence related to the storm on the US Capitol.
+The platform has since returned and maintains its lax policies on content moderation, describing itself as "100% Uncensored Social Media".